trezzuri/erpnext-docs/docs/en/accounts/bank-reconciliation.md

 It is a two-step process:

-1. Add Bank Transactions into ERPNext via Bank Statement Import or Bank Account Synchronization
+1. Add Bank Transactions into SOMA via Bank Statement Import or Bank Account Synchronization
 2. Reconcile the Bank Statement